lindseyisenberg/SP-24-MIST4610-Group2-Project2/README.md

 Water Quality Data Set: https://catalog.data.gov/dataset/water-quality-data-41c5e

-The data set we chose contains information about the water quality of multiple Refuge sites ran by the United States Department of the Interior , denoting important information that plays a crucial role in analyzing and helping individuals use data to make determinations based on water quality data.
+The data set we chose contains information about the water quality of multiple Refuge sites ran by the United States Department of the Interior, denoting important information that plays a crucial role in analyzing and helping individuals use data to make determinations based on water quality data.
 Using key information and analytics tools many different variables that are questioned can be determined.
 The data contains information about the site or location, the date it was read, and multiple different measures.
 These measures include pH level, salinity, water temperature, air temperature, and water depth.
 The data also displays the year that the data was recorded.
 This information allows visualizations about the water quality throughout the years to be made.

 ## Questions
 1. What is the average amount of dissolved oxygen in the water for each month from the last 20 years?